jkeneda/jupyter-math-book/_sources/docs/algebra-review/1-factoring.md

 ::::{tab-set}
 :::{tab-item} Difference of Squares

-Differences of squares can be factored using: $ $
+Differences of squares can be factored using:<br/>

 $$A^2 - B^2 = (A - B)(A + B).$$